ligolang/ligo/gitlab-pages/docs/advanced/testing.md

 1. import the module above as `Proxy_ticket`
 2. define a contract `main` potentially holding a ticket of bytes in its storage.
-The contract will just reads the ticket it its storage if present.
+The contract will just reads the ticket in its storage if present.
 Note that we define two version of the contract storage type: one for the contract and one for the storage type that we would like to manipulate in our testing logic
 3. we define the `mk_storage` function which simply wraps a ticket into an option type
 4. we define the ticket information for a ticket of value `0x0202` and an amount of `15`